Innovation in enterprises

 Eurostat and the National Statistical Institutes try to reduce non-sampling errors through continuous methodological and survey process improvements.

 The data are comparable with countries which collect data based on the common OECD methodology, which is also used by Eurostat.

 Data on key issues are comparable over time.
 Additional questions vary from one survey to another.

 The main indicators of the innovation survey and annual statistics of enterprises are coherent.
-There are coherence problems with the Research and Development survey data, as the questionnaires may be filled in by different persons in the enterprise.
+There are coherence with the Research and Development survey data, but the methodology may vary.

 Calculation of enterprise innovation indicators is based on OECD methodology (Oslo Manual), which ensures coherence, comparability over time and across countries.
 OECD methodology is also used by Eurostat.